Harvard Catalyst Profiles

 My methodological work draws upon tools and ideas from semi- and non-parametric statistics, high-dimensional and large-scale inference, de-biased or targeted machine learning (e.g., targeted minimum loss estimation, sieve estimation), and computational statistics.
 Areas of recent focus include the study of inference on treatment effects from data collected via biased or outcome-dependent sampling designs, including extensions to sequentially adaptive sampling schemes; causal effect heterogeneity for optimal treatment regime and subgroup discovery; efficient semi-parametric or causal machine learning approaches for evaluating dose-response phenomena; causal mediation analysis (i.e., path-specific direct and indirect effects) for investigating questions of mechanism; and safely drawing causal inferences from data exhibiting network dependence or interference structures.

 Inspired by John Tukey's sentiment that "the best thing about being a statistician is that you get to play in everyone's backyard", my past substantive collaborations have spanned diverse areas of the biomedical and public health sciences---from toxicology and computational biology to environmental health and nutritional epidemiology.
-Recently, though, I've been captivated by the rich scientific and statistical problems that abound in the infectious disease sciences, especially in efforts to evaluate investigational therapeutics and preventive vaccines in randomized controlled clinical trials and observational studies.
+Recently, though, I've been captivated by the rich scientific and statistical problems that abound in the infectious disease sciences, especially in efforts to evaluate investigational therapeutics and preventive vaccines in clinical trials and observational studies.
 My work has contributed novel methods and insights for characterizing immune correlates (surrogate endpoints) in vaccine efficacy trials of HIV and COVID-19; for comparing therapeutics in studies of COVID-19 and TB/HIV co-infection; and for identifying post-acute sequelae of COVID-19.

 "Far better an approximate answer to the right question, which is often vague, than the exact answer to the wrong question, which can always be made precise." --John Tukey